danrayu/greenhouse/README.md

 ### Backend / Flask

 The backend uses very few modules, so the installation is limited.
 Assuming a recent version of python is installed, first you have to install flask: `pip install flask`.
 After it is installed using the command `flask run` in the `backend` dir will start up the backend.

+For the command to work, the flask app has to be named `app.py`.

 ## Available Scripts